Saying goodbye to you has been the hardest thing our little family has ever had to face. We miss you so very much.

-You were a challenge but one we worked so hard to help and my goodness you returned it in bucketloads.
+You were a challenge but one we worked so hard to help and you returned it in bucketloads.
 In the first 4 weeks of owning you, we were told that because of your kidneys you wouldn’t survive past 2 or 3 years.
 The day we got the news you sat and consoled Mum as she wept over you.
 To think you made it to 9 is incredible, but hard.
 Your annual blood tests always came back clear and because they never seemed to bother you, we almost forgot they were an issue.

 When Ben joined our family, your personality grew even more.
 You struggled initially to ‘share’ Mum and Dad, frequently thrusting your face in between them if they ever fussed him, but soon we learned that group hugs were even better.
 As a big sister you showed him the way, and turned into the biggest snitch, running to tell Mum and Dad when he was being naughty.

 We loved seeing your little character grow.
 From the nervous pup who used to anxiously watch us in the kitchen from afar, you soon came to be the biggest trip hazard as you sat adoringly under our feet, hoping for food scraps to appear.
 While once you sat at a distance on your bed in the living room, with time and confidence you soon realised that cuddling up under a blanket on the sofa was much nicer and would nudge your way into the smallest space possible, just to be close.